steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/How-tos.md

 {{#include _How-tos.md}} The how-tos often feature small code examples you can adapt for your scripts.

->&#10069; The minimum version for working through the how-tos is HALion 6.3.
+>&#10069; The minimum version for exploring the how-tos is HALion 6.3.

 * [Custom Multi-Level Menus](./Custom-Multi-Level-Menus.md)
 * [Custom Multi-Level Menus II](./Custom-Multi-Level-Menus-II.md)